Marketing Funnel Definition

 Or perhaps it was referred to as a ‘sales funnel,’ ‘click funnel,’ or ‘content funnel’.
 Whatever the terminology, it’s the same concept.

 If you are curious about what they are and what they can do for your business, this post is for you.

-The solution is to have a controlled revenue steam in the form of a marketing funnel.
+The solution is to have a controlled revenue stream in the form of a marketing funnel.

 What does a funnel mean in marketing?

-The marketing funnel definition is a system that helps you track the stages of decision making a customer goes through when making a purchase – where they drop off without converting, and what encourages them to hit the buy button.
+The marketing funnel definition is a system that helps you track the stages of decision-making a customer goes through when making a purchase.
+You can see where they drop off without converting, and what encourages them to hit the buy button.

 There are a number of marketing funnel stages.
 The probability of people continuing down your funnel decreases at each stage.
 Not every lead that signs up to your email list will convert into a paying customer.
 Not every paying customer will return to your business.
 You need to be prepared for every possible eventuality.

 The funnel structure boils down to the probability, but the success at each stage is something you can control.